 Your adolescent might think drinking coffee like an adult is a cool thing to do.
 However, caffeine can be damaging to the adolescent mind, body, and spirit.
 In addition, new research indicates that caffeine intake can be a precursor to addiction.
 As a result, it is often best to limit your teen’s caffeine intake until their body has finished growing.
 To learn about the dangers of caffeine and how it could lead your son towards addiction, please contact Stonewater Adolescent Recovery Center today at 662.373.2828.

 Caffeine’s Effect on the Adolescent Body

 Caffeinated drinks have been causing heart problems along with other physical ailments in adolescents for some time.
 Popular energy drinks which contain high amounts of different kinds of caffeine have caused heart failure and other heart problems in adolescents.
-High amounts of caffeine can also cause problems in the kidneys and other important organs.
+High doses of caffeine can also cause problems in the kidneys and other vital organs.
 Additionally, caffeine consumption can cause dehydration which weakens the body.

 Caffeine’s Effect on the Adolescent Mind

 Caffeine is a stimulant substance much like cocaine and other amphetamines.
 The adolescent brain is still developing in key areas most significantly affected by substance use.
 Caffeine in regular doses and caffeine in high doses can compromise the brain’s development and cause other issues.
 According to the NIDA, “Caffeine consumption is also known to be correlated with increased risk for illicit drug use and substance use disorders…since caffeine affects brain areas and circuits where cocaine acts, this study explored whether caffeine use by adolescents can impact the brain’s sensitivity to cocaine in adulthood.”